mmphys/Cassandra/readme.md

 ## **Cassandra** (pass 1)

-Run the scripts `B`, `J` and `S` which outputs to `Pass1`
+Run the scripts `B.sh`, `J.sh` and `S.sh` which outputs to `Pass1`

 ## Create input for pass 2

 Run the script `MakePass2.sh` which creates `Pass2` from `Pass1`

-### Manually (*deprecated*)
+### Manually create the Pass2 directory (*deprecated*)

-Manually create the Pass2 directory.
-For each .F2 file created in pass 1, make two copies of the file in Pass2 directory, one for Deuteron data only and one for Proton data only.
+For each .F2 file created in pass 1, make two copies of the file in Pass2 directory:

+* one for Deuteron data only
+* one for Proton data only

 Update the file names to match the convention for pass 2, i.e.:

 * Deuteron_High_BCDMS_F2
 * Deuteron_Low_BCDMS_F2